binita1598/binita1598/README.md

-- 👋 Hi, I’m @binita1598
+- 👋 Hi, I’m Binita Bhandari
 - 👀 I’m interested in Data driven solutions
-- 🌱 I’m currently Data science
+- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to Data Analysis projects.
+- 💞️ I’m looking to collaorate on Data Analysis projects.
-- 📫 How to reach me :binita1598@gmail.com
+- 📫 reach me at :binita1598@gmail.com

 <!---
 binita1598/binita1598 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.